H-1 Freeway Rehabilitation

 Work has begun for the H-1 Rehabilitation project between Likelike Highway and Ward Avenue.
 This project includes road resurfacing, utility installations, drainage improvements, widening of Nuuanu Stream Bridge, and restriping to add a fourth lane in both directions.
 Work is anticipated to last a year.
 For more information please visit the procet website at www.H1Rehab.com or call the information line at 735-7465.

 Work is underway to rebuild deteriorated parts of the H-1 viaducts in the Pearl City and Waimalu areas.
 Concrete sections are being demolished and fast-drying cement is poured overnight and on Sundays.
 Work will include widening of the H-1 westbound between the Pearl City and Waipahu exits to add an auxiliary lane, along with restriping from the Aiea Pedestrian Overpass to the Pearl City exit to add an additional westbound auxiliary lane.
-Work is anticipated to be completed in Fall of 2014.
 For a project hotline and anticipated Sunday closures, please visit pmcontraflow.com

 DOT’s presentations from recent community meetings statewide are now available.
 Click on the link above to see what projects are planned in your area.